Life after mastectomy: sex, self-image, and coping strategies

 But with mastectomy, such subtlety isn’t always possible.
 As a result, some people may have trouble accepting their appearance, even if other people provide reassurance that they love them just as they are.
 After mastectomy, some people may doubt their attractiveness and sex appeal, affecting their desire for intimacy.

-Breast reconstruction options
+Breast reconstruction considerations

 Although everyone has a different experience, breast reconstruction can help some people regain confidence in the way they look.
-It may come with other benefits, too, such as improvements in self-esteem, mental health and sense of sexuality.
+It may come with other benefits, too, such as improvements in self-esteem, mental health, and sense of sexuality.
 The procedure is typically performed by a cancer surgeon with a specialty in breast cancer.

-"'Going flat' [leaving one side of the chest flat] is one option some patients choose,” says Berrocal, “and there should be no stigma in that.”
+Dr. Berrocal says that before breast cancer surgery, he typically discusses breast reconstruction options with patients. "'Going flat' [leaving one side of the chest flat] is one option some patients choose,” says Berrocal, “and there should be no stigma in that.”

 There are few instances, Berrocal adds, when reconstruction can’t be done at the same time as the surgery for breast cancer.
 In those cases, someone could opt for reconstruction after they have finished other cancer treatments.